 What is Maudsley Test?

-Maudsley test is done while the examiner resists extension of the 3rd digit of the hand, stressing the extensor digitorum muscle and tendon, while palpating the patient’s lateral epicondyle.
+- Using one hand, the examiner resists extension of the 3rd digit of the hand, stressing the extensor digitorum muscle and tendon, while palpating the patient’s lateral epicondyle with the other hand.

 What does a positive Maudsley Test mean?

 A positive maudsley test is indicated by pain over the lateral epicondyle of the humerus.